Jean-Hilaire Aubame: Opposition leader

-After voting in favor of the Franco-African Community constitutional referendum of 28 September 1958, Gabon became pseudo-politically independent.
+After voting in favor of the 1958 French constitutional referendum, Gabon became pseudo-politically independent.
 Legislative elections were scheduled for 19 June 1960 through the Scrutin de Liste voting system, a form of bloc voting in which each party offers a list of candidates who the population vote for; the list that obtains a majority of votes is declared the winner and wins all the contested seats.
 Through the redistricting of district and constituency boundaries, the BDG arbitrarily received 244 seats, while the UDSG received 77.
 In the months that followed, the legislative majority was plagued by internal strife.
 M'ba, now President of Gabon, decided to dissolve the Assembly and looked to the opposition to strengthen his position.

 With Aubame, he formed a number of sufficiently balanced political unions to appeal to the electorate.
 On 12 February, they won 99.75% of the vote, and later that day, M'ba, running unopposed, was elected president of Gabon.
 For his cooperation, M'ba appointed Aubame foreign minister, replacing André Gustave Anguilé.
 In contrast to M'ba who wanted a strong executive regime, Aubame preferred a parliamentary republic.
 Tensions rose when a new constitution was unanimously adopted, on 21 February 1961, providing for a "hyperprésidentiel" regime.
 Under this system, M'ba was able to appoint ministers whose functions and limitations were decided by him.